 Article by Nicky Lusterio, Ignacio Dee, and Pirie Enzo

-Above all, I Would like to thank Nanette’s daughter Nicky for giving me permission and contributing photos to this article.
-In addition also Mr. Ignacio Dee for his insight as a long time follower of Track and Field in this country
+Above all, I Would like to thank Nanette’s daughter Nicky for permitting me and contributing photos to this article.
+Mr. Ignacio Dee for his insight as a long-time follower of Track and Field in this country.

 Nanette Galaritta Lusterio passed away on August 13, 2012, at the young age of 58.

-Lusterio came to be known as the pride of Alubijid (not far from Cagayan De Oro) in Northern Mindanao.
-In addition representing NMRAA in local, regional and national school meets.
-Above all a woman who truly loved representing her country and the sport of Track and Field.
+Above all, a woman who truly loved representing her country and the sport of Track and Field.

-Above all a very popular and charismatic athlete who will be dearly missed by her friends, her peers firmly believe she deserves a place among the greats of our sport.
+Above all, a very popular and charismatic athlete who her friends will dearly miss, her peers firmly believe she deserves a place among the greats of our sport.

 Nanette Lusterio Early Days

-Nanette Galaritta Lusterio was born on June 12, 1954, in Alubijid, Northern Mindanao the daughter of Nicasio Lusterio Sr. and Pureza.
+Nanette Galaritta Lusterio was born on June 12, 1954, in Alubijid, Northern Mindanao, Nicasio Lusterio Sr. and Pureza.

 Representing the Philippines at two SEA Games.
-Going onto win a Bronze and then a silver at the 1977 and 1979 SEA Games in the 5 event Pentathlon respectively and was still active in local sporting events leading up to the early 80s.
+And going on to win a Bronze and then a silver at the 1977 and 1979 SEA Games in the five events Pentathlon, respectively, and was still active in local sporting events leading up to the early 80s.